This Is the Best Time to Book a Flight

 Avoid taking the last flight of the day whenever possible, especially during the winter travel months, to reduce the chances of missed connections or getting stuck for the night in the airport due to bad weather.

 When is the worst time to fly?

 The holidays are always going to be the busiest times to travel because everyone is trying to get somewhere to celebrate.
 Prices tend to be higher, but that’s not the only reason this is the worst time to fly.
 The holidays are jam-packed with travelers, and not just in the busiest airports in the world.
-During the 2021 Thanksgiving holiday, the TSA screened nearly 1.5 million people a day, which meant longer lines in many airports and travel hubs.
-Those numbers and prices are only expected to increase this holiday season.
+On the Sunday after Thanksgiving 2022, the TSA screened 2.56 million people, which meant longer lines in many airports and travel hubs.

 Why do flight prices fluctuate so much?